A PHP Developer in The JavaScript World

 });

-It's time for the angular code.
-But first we install yet another component, angular-ui-router, because internet recommends it (reference).
+Before the actual code, let's install yet another component, angular-ui-router, because internet recommends it (reference).

 $ bower install angular-ui-router --save